melody-notpond/obsidian/README.md

 git clone https://github.com/jenra-uwu/obsidian && cd obsidian && cargo run
 ```

 This will run the executable.
-Yes, ironically, despite being a Rust replacement, it's written in Rust, so you have to install Rust to install a Rust replacement.
-Deal with it.
-Rust is my current favourite language. xD

 ## Wait, this doesn't do any of the things you said, you liar!
 Unfortunately, this project literally started like a few days ago, so you'd have to be patient with me as I implement all the features I promised.
 I'll get there eventually!